GemTalk/JadeiteForPharo/README.md

 The Jadeite Connection Launcher can be opened using the Library/Jadeite Launcher menu item.
 In the launcher, fill in the required fields and connect.

-Without Rowan, the Project Browser displayes classes organized by SymbolDictionary and Class Category.
+Without Rowan, the System Browser displayes classes organized by SymbolDictionary and Class Category.